aashishgarg/simple_notifications/README.md

 # SimpleNotifications

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/simple_notifications`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A very simple gem providing the notifications functionality to any model in a Rails application.

-## Installation
+### Installation

-Add this line to your application's Gemfile:
+Add following line to your gemfile

 ```ruby
 gem 'simple_notifications'